COLLAGEN TYPE II Overview Information

 Egg or chicken allergies: People who are allergic to chicken or eggs should not use collagen type II.
 Collagen products have been associated with allergic reactions.

-.EN COLLAGEN Dosing
+COLLAGEN TYPE II Dosing

 The appropriate dose of collagen type II depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for collagen type II.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.